rii0707/rii0707/README.md

 - 👋 Hi, I’m @rii0707
-- 💬 Ask me about Python, SQL, Web Design, Web development
+- 💬 Ask me about Python, SQL, DataAnalytics
 - 📫 How to reach me @rg857383@gmail.com
 <!---
 rii0707/rii0707 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.